opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

        protected_change=AddOneRow(),
    )

-Note that in addition to the data itself, we needed to provide the Session builder with a couple of additional pieces of information.
+Note that in addition to the data itself, we needed to provide a couple of additional pieces of information:

 - The ``privacy_budget`` specifies what privacy guarantee this Session will provide.
   We will discuss this in more detail in the next tutorial.
 - The ``source_id`` is the identifier for the DataFrame.
   We will then use it to refer to this DataFrame when constructing queries.
 - The ``protected_change`` for this dataset, which defines what unit of data the differential privacy guarantee holds for.
   Here, ``AddOneRow()`` corresponds to protecting individual rows in the dataset.